 Botanist & Botany Degree Programs: Also referred to as plant science or plant biology, botany is the scientific study of plants.
 Basically the word botany came from the Greek word “botane” which means plants.

-Although the last three organisms already belong to their own kingdoms, most scientists in the field still study about these groups due to their wide resemblance with plants.
+Although the last three organisms already belong to their own kingdoms, most scientists in the field still study these groups due to their wide resemblance with plants.

-If you are having thoughts of becoming one, congrats!
+Suppose you are having thoughts of becoming one, congrats!
 You have come to the right place.

 Table of Contents